minox86/knowledge-base-crawler/docs/architecture.md

 - **Unit tests**: Each package contains its own unit tests
 - **Integration tests**: Dedicated separate package for cross-service integration testing

-## Containerization

-The crawler is containerized using Docker and can be deployed in different environments.

-### Docker Strategy
-- **Individual Dockerfiles**: Each service has its own Dockerfile for independent deployment
-- **No Docker Compose**: Development environment doesn't use Docker Compose
-- **Independent Deployment**: Each component can be built and deployed separately

 ## Components

 ### Front-end